atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lady Charlotte Morden to Mrs. Blomer.

-At the repeated interceslion of Mr. Wilmot, I have read three asfefting letters (received from his hands) from lord Woburn.
-1 have transcribed them for your perusal. -- -- The melancholy tale
-■ related In two of them is a true one, as Mr. Wilmot allures me. -- -- Mr. Carey, it Seems, dying without being capable of making a provision for his Son, lord Woburn, from friendship to the Sather, and compaslion to the child, immediately Settled five thousand pounds upon him, and put him to School; from which time he has treated him like his own Son. -- ■there is Something very great in this behaviour.

-i
-(
-haviour, Something extremely humane. -- -- -- -- -- -- There
-always, indeed, appeared to me more greatness 1 and goodness in lord Woburn, than in any man I I ever knew. -- -- -- -- Yet, admitting, that he has acted

-wrong, upon a right principle, how can I extenuate ' his late conduct, with regard to me? -- Had he not susficiently tried me besore? -- -- There can be no apology for his conduct. -- He declared, indeed, in these letters which he Sent immediately to me, after his Strange behaviour, that his jealousy, roused by dawson’s insormation, and his pasfion, increased by Seeing me alone, and undrested, had rendered him no longer master of himsels. -- He did, it is true, behave in a manner entirely inconsistent with the i regard he owed a woman who was So Soon to place her whole happiness in his power. -- No apology theresore, as I Said besore, can be made for his conduct-- -- is imposiible, to advance anything in his favour, without Supposing him to have been. divested of reason, when he allied So much in opposition to discretion; -- and who would put herselt into the hands of a madman?
+At the repeated intercession of Mr. Wilmot, I have read three affecting letters (received from his hands) from lord Woburn.
+I have transcribed them for your perusal. -- The melancholy tale related In two of them is a true one, as Mr. Wilmot assures me. -- Mr. Carey, it seems, dying without being capable of making a provision for his son, lord Woburn, from friendship to the father, and compassion to the child, immediately settled five thousand pounds upon him, and put him to school; from which time he has treated him like his own son. -- There is Something very great in this behaviour. something extremely humane. -- There always, indeed, appeared to me more greatness and goodness in lord Woburn, than in any man I ever knew. -- Yet, admitting, that he has acted wrong, upon a right principle, how can I extenuate his late conduct, with regard to me? -- Had he not sufficiently tried me before? -- -- There can be no apology for his conduct. -- He declared, indeed, in these letters which he sent immediately to me, after his strange behaviour, that his jealousy, roused by Dawson’s information, and his passion, increased by seeing me alone, and undressed, had rendered him no longer master of himsels. -- He did, it is true, behave in a manner entirely inconsistent with the regard he owed a woman who was so Soon to place her whole happiness in his power. -- No apology therefore, as I said before, can be made for his conduct. -- It is impossible, to advance anything in his favour, without supposing him to have been divested of reason, when he allied so much in opposition to discretion; -- and who would put herself into the hands of a madman?

-However, I beg you will read over the inclosed letters carefully, and give me your opinion. -- In the mean time, I will be honest enough to confess, that I have been, and am now, exceedingly affected by lord woburn’s complaints and illness. -- -- -- -1 sincerely wilh that I had never been acquainted with him. -- Connexions with men are, I See, both disagreeable and dangerous. -- -- -- -- 1 will not, therefore, enter into any for the Suture.
+However, I beg you will read over the inclosed letters carefully, and give me your opinion. -- In the mean time, I will be honest enough to confess, that I have been, and am now, exceedingly affected by lord woburn’s complaints and illness. -- I sincerely wish that I had never been acquainted with him. -- Connexions with men are, I see, both disagreeable and dangerous. -- I will not, therefore, enter into any for the future.

-Mr. Wilmot, this friend of my lord’s, is moth asfiduous about me; but he has, hitherto, conduced himsels with a respedtsulness, and deference, almost beyond conception. -- His looks and his manner convey more meaning than I choose to understand J and the fine things he lays cf me, to my
+Mr. Wilmot, this friend of my lord’s, is most assiduous about me; but he has, hitherto, conducted himsels with a respectfulness, and deference, almost beyond conception. -- His looks and his manner convey more meaning than I choose to understand; and the fine things he says me, to my friends, are more than I can possibly merit. -- Yet all this submission and admiration, added to the agreeableness of his person, cannot make me behold him in the light I have regarded lord Woburn. -- Kitty, now deprived of the sight of the latter, thinks the former a very charming man; -- I fancy so, from my remarks on her behaviour; for she has not declared her partiality in his behalf.

-friends,
-I S
-friends, are more than I can possibly merit. yet ail this Submiffipn and admiration, added to the agreeableness of his person, cannot make rae behold him in the light I have regarded lord Wo hurn, -- Kitty, now deprived of the Sight of the

-latter, thinks the Sormer a very charming man; -- .1 Sancy So, from my remarks on her behaviour j for She has not declared her partiality in his behalf.

 ---

 ## LETTER LXX.

 Lord Woburn to Mr. Wilmot.

-I HAVE Sent, as I told you I would, the hislory of poor Carey, at disserent times, to lady Charlotte. -- Wilmot kindly undertook to prevail on her to read it; and I have had the satissauion to know, that it asseued her extremely. -- Yetis She immoveable with regard to me. -- When Wilmot prested her to pity and to pardon me, as my behaviour to her, which had been So highly resented, had not arisen from want of respedl to her, or suspicion of her virtue, but from a Sudden fit of jealousy, Surious and uncontrollable. -- She replied, "No, no, Mr. Wilmot, you are mistaken; had my lord Woburn Sound me destitute of honour, he would Soon have given 'me up, as I Slrould have well deserved his desertion"
+I have sent, as I told you I would, the history of poor Carey, at different times, to lady Charlotte. -- Wilmot kindly undertook to prevail on her to read it; and I have had the satisfacion to know, that it affected her extremely. -- Yet is she immoveable with regard to me. -- When Wilmot pressed her to pity and to pardon me, as my behaviour to her, which had been so highly resented, had not arisen from want of respect to her, or suspicion of her virtue, but from a sudden fit of jealousy, furious and uncontrollable. -- She replied, "No, no, Mr. Wilmot, you are mistaken; had my lord Woburn found me destitute of honour, he would soon have given me up, as I should have well deserved his desertion."

-"So, " answered Wilmot, "because you believe that he would have acted with the greatesl Dronrietv i propriety and prudence, you will punisli him with the utmost Severity; and even injure yoursels, by de ■ lining a connexion with the only man in the world, capable osmaking you happy."
+"So, " answered Wilmot, "because you believe that he would have acted with the greatest propriety and prudence, you will punish him with the utmost severity; and even injure yourself, by declining a connexion with the only man in the world, capable of making you happy."

-She blushed, he Said, and hung her head, as is She felt the truth of his assertion, though She would not, verbally, subscribe to it. -- -- He tells me, that he is Sure She loves me; but he tells me So with ten thousand sighs-- -- are happy, " Says he, "happy in being Still dear to the moult amiable of women, " -- But to what purpose am I dear to her, if She perfists, constantly, in refusing to See me, -- or to hear me?
-She has condescended, indeed, to read my letters j but to what purpose has She read them, as they have not in the least sostened her heart in my Savour.?
-I cannot long Support myselsunder this torturing certainty of her insiexibility. -- -- I have more thamonce told Harry, that when I die, I wili leave her as a legacy to him J and Since he is happy in never having, even in thought, osfended her, I dare affirm that ilie will not reject him. -- They are, undoubtedly,, Sormed for each other’s happiness. -- I Shall Soon be no more.' -- I grow, hourly, weaker and weaker. -- I neither eat nor Sleep. -- My mind is perpetually disquieted;; am tortured by a thousand corroding passions .- -- am worn to a mere Sliadow. -- -- -- -- Your brother persuades me to throw mysels in her way, and thinks Sire cannot withstand the Striking change in my person -- -- But I don’t imagine I Should Succeed by Sollowing his advice. -- -- -- However, I cannot be , worst than I am. -- that’s imposiible.
+She blushed, he said, and hung her head, as is she felt the truth of his assertion, though she would not, verbally, subscribe to it. -- He tells me, that he is sure she loves me; but he tells me so with ten thousand sighs. -- "You are happy," says he, "happy in being still dear to the most amiable of women." -- But to what purpose am I dear to her, if she persists, constantly, in refusing to see me, or to hear me?
+She has condescended, indeed, to read my letters;but to what purpose has she read them, as they have not in the least softened her heart in my favour?
+I cannot long support myself under this torturing certainty of her inflexibility. -- I have more than once told Harry, that when I die, I will leave her as a legacy to him; and since he is happy in never having, even in thought, offended her, I dare affirm that she will not reject him. -- They are, undoubtedly,, formed for each other’s happiness. -- I shall soon be no more. -- I grow, hourly, weaker and weaker. -- I neither eat nor sleep. -- My mind is perpetually disquieted; am tortured by a thousand corroding passions. -- I am worn to a mere shadow. -- Your brother persuades me to throw myself in her way, and thinks she cannot withstand the striking change in my person -- But I don’t imagine I should succeed by following his advice. -- However, I cannot be worst than I am. -- That’s imposiible.

 ---

 ## LETTER LXXI.
+(212)

-Lady Ch A r L ott e Morde n,. to Mrs. Blomer.
+Lady Charlotte Morden, to Mrs. Blomer.

-I THANK you for your opinion, and am glad that we think alike, with regard to lord Woburn 5 but I cannot agree with you, that it is quite neces sary for me, to accept of the sirst man who offers himself. -- besides, neither Sir William asliton, nor Sir Charles Conyers have, I am persuaded, the leasl afsedtion for me. -- They, undoubtedly, have no dislike to my Sortune and connedlions. how very different is their behaviour from that of lord Woburn, when he was sirst accepted.?
+I thank you for your opinion, and am glad that we think alike, with regard to lord Woburn but I cannot agree with you, that it is quite necessary for me, to accept of the first man who offers himself. -- Besides, neither Sir William asliton, nor Sir Charles Conyers have, I am persuaded, the leasl afsedtion for me. -- They, undoubtedly, have no dislike to my Sortune and connedlions. how very different is their behaviour from that of lord Woburn, when he was sirst accepted.?
 How disferent, indeed, are they in their manners, from Mr. Wilmot, whose whole attention to please is extreme. -- ■ He has, entirely by making himsels agreeable, induced Mr. and Mrs. Elliot to treat him with particular politeness; their behaviour to him is, I think, the more extraordinary, as they cannot, I am Sure, entertain any thoughts of him either for me or Kitty.: -- In Short, we are rather a little at cross purposes, if I may be permitted to Say So; for Mr. Wilmot, though be treats everybody with the mosl becoming propriety, evidently distinguislres me. -- 1 do not Speak out of vanity; believe me.
 I cannot be mistaken. -- Indeed, I am not the only person who has taken notice of his Solicitude about me; he
 Seems, however, to endeavour to conceal his Seelings in my favour. -- He Srequently flies to asfisl me, to entertain me, to please me, but often draws back, as is he checked himsels for his sorwardness to o blige me. -- When a man discovers a Strong desire to make himself agreeable, and behaves, at the Same